-Mobile advertising sales increased substantially compared with the same quarter last year.
-There was firm growth in sales of paid search advertising and Interest Match[TM] advertising, principally from partner sites.
+In mobile advertising, sales rose compared with the same quarter last year, supported by firm growth in sales of paid search advertising and Interest Match advertising, principally from partner sites.
+Moreover, mobile sales of display advertising increased due to the growth of its use on Yahoo!
+Keitai and in special features.